 The men had defied orders from their superiors to remain in the Green Zone and proceeded on to the streets of Baghdad.
 As they departed, they were again told to return to base.
 They didn’t.

 Within minutes, Blackwater Raven 23 would arrive at the congested Baghdad intersection known as Nisoor Square.
-Fifteen minutes later, at least seventeen Iraqi civilians would be dead, more than twenty others wounded, in a shooting that would go down in infamy as Baghdad’s Bloody Sunday.
+Fifteen minutes later, at least 17 Iraqi civilians would be dead, more than 20 others wounded, in a shooting that would go down in infamy as Baghdad’s Bloody Sunday.

 You probably have never heard his name, but you likely know something about how nine-year-old Ali Mohammed Hafedh Kinani died.
 He was the youngest person killed by Blackwater forces at Nisoor Square.

 To this day, Blackwater has never faced justice for killing Ali and the other Iraqis that day.
 But his father Mohammed, who was with Ali in the square, is determined to change that.